 Having a domestic helper who lives in with your family 24/7 can sometimes be tricky as the traditional employer-employee relationship gets blurred.
-You – and certainly your helper – might just end up feeling confused and not knowing where you stand about certain things.
-That’s perfectly understandable given the peculiar nature of the relationship – the live-in factor doesn’t make it any easier.
+You – and certainly your domestic helper – might just end up feeling confused and not knowing where you stand about certain things.
+That’s perfectly understandable given the peculiar nature of the relationship – the live-in factor doesn’t make it easier.
 It is okay to wonder where to draw the line on some things – such as having dinner together – or have second thoughts after giving it a try (particularly for first-time employers).

 Is there a rule?

 Don’t force things.
 If you are not comfortable with the let’s-all-have-dinner-together thing, then don’t!
-There might be several reasons for that – dinners may be some of the rare moments you get to spend quality time with your family, or you may use them to discuss major (family- or couple-related) topics, or you might just want to speak your mother tongue – and they are all valid reasons.
+There might be several reasons for that – meals may be some of the rare moments you get to spend quality time with your whole family, or you may use them to discuss major (family- or couple-related) topics, or you might just want to speak your mother tongue – and they are all valid reasons.
 Ideally, this is something you want to (actually you should!) address during the interview process to ensure that both of you are on the same page.
-If you haven’t, it is fine, but make sure that you openly discuss this with your helper as early as possible.
+If you haven’t, it is fine, but make sure that you openly discuss this with your domestic helper as early as possible.
 The more you wait, the more awkward the talk.
 Be respectful, polite and clear but talk about it.
 She is most likely to understand your point.
 You might even be surprised by her reaction!

 It all comes down to relationship management

 Relationship management can be a tough job (you’ll get better at it with time, no doubt about that!) – and some are easier to manage than others.
-If you think it’s better to change your arrangements, then do it – just discuss it with your helper.
-Keep in mind that communication is absolutely crucial, so don’t overlook that key aspect of relationship management.
+If you think it’s better to change your arrangements, then do it – just discuss it with your domestic helper.
+Keep in mind that communication is absolutely crucial, so don’t overlook this key aspect of relationship management.